 2D Charts

-This shows examples of LinePlot, AreaChart, ScatterPlot, and Path.
+This shows examples of LinePlot, AreaChart, ScatterPlot (standard and expression mode), Path, and CumPlot.

 Two-Dimensional Plots